← Back to Learning Center

 The Door-to-Door Markup

 If a door-to-door salesperson quotes you a price, get at least two additional quotes from companies that do not use door-to-door sales.
 The difference is often eye-opening.
+Our free second-opinion service will break down any Alberta quote line by line and flag the sales-overhead markup in writing.

 Quality vs. Cost